danielsteman/vite-blog/public/content/blog7.md

 The original website is a backendless React project with an Nginx web server that renders markdown files.
 This is fairly simple to maintain and use: everytime I want to add an article, I can add a markdown file and merge the changes, which will trigger a new build and deployment.

 You could save the markdown files in your backend and serve them as HTML to the frontend upon request.
 The advantage is that the HTML will be server-side rendered and won't depend on computations of the client, which might provide a performance advantage.
-Also, it won't be necessary to write a bunch of methods and accompanying tests to interact with a database, because you're just serving files that are already present.
+Also, it won't be necessary to write a bunch of methods and accompanying tests to interact with a database, because you're just serving files that are already present on the server.
+For simplicity I will go with this solution and see how it works out, as it is sufficiently scalable for a blog post website.

+As a first step to implement this idea, I will create a backend server project that contains the markdown files.
+The file tree looks something like this: